 - Send out “improvements” newsletters:

-Understandably, not every discontent customer will take the time to give you feedback on the exact thing they disliked.
+Understandably, not every discontent customer will take the time to give customer feedback on the exact thing they disliked.
 But even if they never say a word to you, many might reconsider their decision if they receive a friendly newsletter with your latest product/customer service improvements.
 Not sure how to do this?
 Check out this terrific example.

 - Don’t be a friend just in happy times: